Open3DTrack: Towards Open-Vocabulary 3D Multi-Object Tracking: Conclusion

 \section{Conclusion}

-In conclusion, we introduce a novel approach for open-vocabulary 3D multi-object tracking, addressing the limitations of closed-set methods.
-By leveraging 2D open-vocabulary detections, and applying strategic adaptations to a 3D tracking framework such as class-agnostic tracking and confidence score prediction, we demonstrate improvements in tracking novel object classes.
+In conclusion, we introduce a novel approach for open-vocabulary 3D multi-object tracking, addressing closed-set limitations.
+By leveraging 2D open-vocabulary detections and applying strategic adaptations to a 3D tracking framework, such as class-agnostic tracking and confidence score prediction, we improve tracking novel object classes.
 Our experiments highlight the robustness of our method.
 These contributions represent a meaningful step toward more flexible 3D tracking solutions for autonomous systems, enhancing their ability to generalize in dynamic environments.

+\textbf{Acknowledgment} The computations were enabled by resources provided by NAISS at Alvis partially funded by Swedish Research Council through grant agreement no. 2022-06725, LUMI hosted by CSC (Finland) and LUMI consortium, and by Berzelius resource provided by the Knut and Alice Wallenberg Foundation at the NSC.